 The City of East Palo Alto is required by the California Urban Water Management Planning Act to prepare and adopt an Urban Water Management Plan (UWMP) and an associated Water Shortage Contingency Plan (WSCP) every five years.
 The purpose of the UWMP is for long term water resource planning; it ensures that sufficient water supplies meet existing and future water needs.
 Through the UWMP, the City identifies all water needs for long-range planning.
 The WSMP then provides a plan to fill any water infrastructure gaps that are needed to support RHNA sites.
 The last UWMP was the 2020 UWMP, adopted Summer 2021, based on the General Plan Vista 2035.
-The next UWMP will be adopted Summer 2026.
+The next UWMP will be adopted in Summer 2026.

 With the aforementioned and future improvements in place the City will be much better positioned to accommodate existing and future water demand and to ensure the health and safety of residents.
 As identified in the UWMP, the City has adequate water supply identified in the UWMP, the City has adequate water supply.
+Program 5.4 is also included in the Housing Element to prioritize providing water service to affordable housing projects.

-3.2.3 Water Improvements for Pipeline Affordable Housing Projects
+3.2.4 Water Improvements for Pipeline Affordable Housing Projects